mikumikudice/lichen-syntax-highlight/README.md

 # about
-simple syntax highlighting for the [moss programming language](https://git.sr.ht/~mikaela-md/mossy/).
+simple syntax highlighting for the [lichen programming language](https://git.sr.ht/~mikaela-md/llc/).